Rhetoric and Public Culture Students

 Dylan Rollo earned his BA with honors in Rhetoric and Communication Studies and Writing at Drake University and his MA in Communication and Rhetorical Studies at Syracuse University.
 His research interests have developed around feminist and queer geographies as well as visual cultures of space and place as seen in architectural renderings, particularly relating to potential modes of embodied belonging and resistance for marginalized groups in the built environment.
 He previously worked as an editorial assistant for the Women’s Studies in Communication journal. firstname.lastname@example.org

-Michelle E. Shaw is a third-year PhD student in Rhetoric and Public Culture.
+Michelle E. Shaw is a fourth-year PhD student in Rhetoric and Public Culture.
 She earned her BA in Mass Media Arts from Clark Atlanta University, and while working as a full-time journalist for The Atlanta Journal-Constitution, she earned a Master of Divinity degree from the Interdenominational Theological Center.
 She later earned a Master of Theology degree from Emory University’s Candler School of Theology.
 Before returning to the classroom to pursue her graduate education, she wrote for several newspapers in the South and Southeast over the course of 15 years.
-She is currently interested in how rhetoric factors into the preaching moment, specifically within predominately Black churches. firstname.lastname@example.org
+She is currently interested in how rhetoric factors into the preaching moment, specifically when the orator is a woman, within predominately Black churches. email@example.com